 HNY: Can you talk about what informs your style of activism, and if it shifted when you made the move to Buffalo?

-AH: Before I lived in Buffalo, I was in grad school at Bowling Green State University, which is in Northwestern Ohio.
+Adrienne: Before I lived in Buffalo, I was in grad school at Bowling Green State University, which is in Northwestern Ohio.
 It’s a college town about a half hour south of Toledo; very rural area, even more so than Buffalo, arguably.

 I was teaching gender studies classes, and Intro to LGBTQ Studies.
 I realized a lot of my students knew something about LGBTQ history, but what they knew–or what they thought they knew, was that it was something that happened only in New York City and San Francisco.
 I think that’s the dominant narrative of LGBTQ History in America; that it happened basically in those two cities and that everywhere else may have built a movement but they did it later and not as competently.